longlivewama/bstacle-Avoiding-Robot-Using-Arduino-and-Computer-Vision-Object-Detection-App/README.md

 streamlit run app.py
 ```

-Then open the local URL in your browser.
+Then open the provided local URL in your browser.

 ---

 ## Output

-* Robot autonomously avoids obstacles.
+* The robot autonomously avoids obstacles.
 * YOLO app detects and annotates objects in real time.

 ---

 ## Conclusion

-The project merges robotics and AI to build an autonomous robot capable of environmental awareness through sensors and computer vision — a step toward intelligent robotic systems.
+This project merges robotics and AI to build an autonomous robot capable of environmental awareness through sensors and vision — a practical step toward intelligent robotic systems.

 ---